Select Page

 • What the member would say to a peer who is considering joining your association

-While your survey should be thorough, make sure it doesn’t take more than a few minutes of the member’s time to complete.
+While your survey should be thorough, make sure it doesn’t take more than a few minutes to complete.
 Ask as few questions as possible while still gathering the information you need for a great testimonial.

 Once you’ve collected testimonials, it’s time to share them with prospects and members.
 Here are some areas to consider: